igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

 <!--more-->

 Back then, when GitHub couldn't offer full support for CI/CD pipelines, I opted to use the integration services provided by Travis CI and Circle CI.
-Therefore, it so happened that the CI workflows for the Vaadin Demo Bakery App and Vaadin Business App projects were implemented using Circle CI, and the CICD workflow of the Docker Liferay Portal CE project was implemented with Travis CI.
-After my first successful experience with GitHub Actions in the  [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking), I decided to migrate the development workflows of my active projects to GitHub Actions.
+Therefore, it so happened that the CI workflows for the Vaadin Demo Bakery App and Vaadin Business App projects were implemented using Circle CI, and the CI/CD workflow of the Docker Liferay Portal CE project was implemented with Travis CI.
+After my first successful experience with GitHub Actions in the  [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking) repository, I decided to migrate the development workflows of my active projects to GitHub Actions.

 Intro